-Once this manual has been received it is anticipated that each facility will begin recording emissions within three months.
+Once this manual has been published it is anticipated that each facility will begin recording emissions within three months.
 The substances that require reporting are included in the NPI Guide, Tables 1 and 2, which have been reproduced (in part) in Table 4.1 of this manual.
-Initially facilities need only to report on the substances in Table 1, however it is anticipated that in the future additional substances in Table 2 will need to be considered.
+Initially facilities need only to report on the substances in

-At the end of each reporting year every zinc concentrating, smelting and refining facility is required to report these emissions to their state Environment Protection Authority (EPA) or equivalent body.
+Table 1, however in the future it is envisaged that the additional substances in Table 2 will need to be considered.
+At the end of each reporting year every lead concentrating, smelting and refining facility is required to report these emissions to their state Environment Protection Authority (EPA) or equivalent body.
 These reported levels are a summation of individual emissions from plant sectors, for example only one value for the sulfur dioxide emissions is reported (the plant total), which represents the summation of all individual emissions across the year and plant divisions.
 The EPA will verify that the reported levels are a reasonable estimate of the actual emissions and will forward the values to Environment Australia where they will be published on a publicly accessible internet database.